Cleaning Up After a House Fire

 Bemis said that washable surfaces, such as kitchen counters, can be cleaned as you normally clean them.

 Some items will unfortunately be unsalvageable.
 Many companies will help to clean up your belongings such as photo albums, but insurance companies will not take sentiment into account in terms of monetary loss.

-Bemis said that it takes a crew of two to three people a week or more to do restoration after a fire.
-"It would take the homeowner a month or longer working all day every day to do the same job," he said.
+Bemis reports that it takes a crew of two to three people a week or more to do restoration after a fire.
+"It would take the homeowner a month or longer working all day every day to do the same job.
 We will go over every square inch of your house."

-Other tips from the National Institute of Fire Restoration
+Other tips from the National Institute of Restoration

 - For water damage, try to mop or blot up as much as possible.

-- Don’t use televisions, computers, or any other appliance until they have been checked out by a professional.
+- Don’t use televisions, computers, or any other appliances until they have been checked out by a professional.
 Also, do not use any of these items while standing on a wet surface.

-- Don’t send smoke-damaged clothing to an ordinary dry cleaner.
+- Don’t send smoke-damaged clothing or other fabrics to an ordinary dry cleaner.
 They usually don’t have the proper skills or chemicals to deal with the damage properly.